MultiPath TCP

 sysctl -w net.ipv4.conf.<iface_name>.rp_filter=0

-These commands is only for testing purpose, please check with MPTCP documents and technical support for detail.
+These commands are only for testing purpose, please check with MPTCP documents and technical support for details.

-Example to add ‘subflow’ and ‘signal’ MPTCP flags to all IP of eth1.
+Example to add ‘subflow’ and ‘signal’ MPTCP flags to all IP addresses of eth1.

 ---